 The cost of a home inspection varies, depending on the size and condition of the home.
-There may be an additional fee for fixers, bank owned or distressed properties.
+A small condo can cost as little as $275.
+The average home costs approximately $400-$500.
+There may be an additional fee for fixers, bank owned, cash only or distressed properties.
 Call me for a quote!
 I’m not the cheapest inspector around, but I’m definitely not the most expensive.
 My reports are more detailed than most (I’m type A), so the value is higher than the average inspection.

 How long does an inspection take?

 A home inspection can take two to five+ hours, depending on the size and complexity of the home.
 The average size home takes approximately 2.5-3 hours.